 Tax deducted at source or TDS, as its name suggests, is an indirect way of collecting the tax, wherein the collection of revenue at the recipient’s income.
 It integrates the notion of ‘pay as you earn’ and ‘collect when it is earned’, as a result of which, the collection of tax is brought forward.
 As per the Income Tax Act, any payment on certain expenses, which falls under the ambit of TDS, are to be paid after the deduction of specified percentage.

 In short, at the time of making payment, the payer withheld a certain percentage of the amount and deposited it with the government.
 In this way, the tax on income is charged in advance, rather than on a later date and the recipient get the net amount, i.e. after TDS.
-Some examples of expenses on which TDS is charged are salary, casual income, interest on securities, payment of rent, payment of fees, payment of commission or brokerage and so on.
+Some examples of expenses for which TDS is charged are salary, casual income, interest on securities, payment of rent, payment of fees, payment of commission or brokerage and so on.

 Definition of TCS

-In India, on the sale of certain items, a tax is collected by seller or company at prescribed rates from the payer or buyer of specified category of items, called as Tax collected at source or TCS.
+In India, on the sale of certain items, a tax is collected by seller or company at prescribed rates from the payer or buyer of the specified category of items, called as Tax collected at source or TCS.
 The seller then transfers the tax collected from the purchaser to the government and issue a TCS certificate, for which the buyer of such goods will get credit.

-Such items include tendu leaves, liquor (alcoholic nature), scrap, parking lot, toll plaza, bullion (over two lakhs), jewelry ( over five lakhs) and so forth.
+Such items include tendu leaves, liquor (alcoholic nature), scrap, parking lot, toll plaza, bullion (over two lakhs), jewellery ( over five lakhs) and so forth.
 The rate of TCS is different for different items.

 Key Differences Between TDS and TCS